Fluxti/guidelines/git/git_guidelines.md

 ### Scope

-The scope should be related to the current feature . e.g.
+The scope should be the name of the current branch :  feature / hotfix / release  . e.g.

 ```